 This course is designed for students with average ability who would benefit from a slower-paced presentation.
-It is the first year of a two-year sequence, preparing students for the Regents Examination in Algebra II (Common Core) at the end of their second year.
+It is the first year of a two-year sequence, preparing students for the Regents Examination in Algebra II in January of their second year.